omkarChend1kar/chatroom_/README.md

 # Chatroom #

+An overview of the application

+- A basic server-side application built with Node.js, Express, and Socket.io. which acts as server to multiple clients to which would connect
+- A basic chat app is developed with React, Production build of the same is being served as static file to the port 3000, thus as soon as server is started chat app will be rendered.
+- As for the concurrency,it is achieved through an event-driven, non-blocking I/O model of Javascript.

 Please follow the steps given below to setup the project,before setting up you need to first get the project on your system for the same please :
 - Run this command in you terminal ```git clone https://github.com/omkarChend1kar/chatroom_.git```
 - Otherwise download the zipped code file with button named "Code"